-On August 6, 2024, the Board appointed David Epstein, Ph.D. as a Class II director to serve until our 2026 Annual Meeting of Stockholders and until his successor is duly elected and qualified.
+On August 6, 2024, the Board appointed Rodney Nussbaum as the new Audit Committee Chair and David Epstein, Ph.D., as a Class II director.
+Dr. Epstein will serve until our 2026 Annual Meeting of Stockholders and until his successor is duly elected and qualified.
 Dr. Epstein was also appointed as a member of the Board's Audit Committee and Compensation Committee.
 On August 9, 2024, we informed Nasdaq that, following Dr. Epstein's appointment as a member of the Board and as a member of the Audit Committee we regained compliance with Nasdaq's audit committee composition requirements as set forth in Nasdaq Listing Rule 5605, which requires that the audit committee of a listed company be comprised of at least three "independent directors" (as defined in Nasdaq Listing Rule 5605(a)(2)).
+On October 3, 2024, Nasdaq issued the formal determination which confirmed our compliance with Nasdaq's audit committee composition requirements as set forth in Nasdaq Listing Rule 5605(a)(2)).